July 5-7, 2008 Terra Nova ATV Camping: (37 Photos)

 22.

-21. Since none of us had ventured much past Clarenville we didn’t know exactly where we would be camping, but we’d figure that out later.
-The track from Arnold’s Cove to Goobies is pretty rough so travelling with a full load was relatively slow going.
+21. Since none of us had ventured much past Clarenville we didn’t know exactly where we would end up camping, but we’d figure that as the day wore on.
+The track from Arnold’s Cove to Goobies is pretty rough so travelling with full loads was relatively slow going.

 19. Hopefully in the future as the East Coast Trail Riders becomes more established and more trail passes are sold, the funding will be there to better maintain the track Goobies-East.

 15. The topography flattens out as you get closer to and eventually pass Thorburn Lake.
-By now it was nearly 5:30 pm and we were getting tired and hungry so we started looking for our camp site.
-More importantly the bush buggy was now starting to cause trouble.
+By now it was nearly 5:30 pm we were getting tired and hungry so we started looking for a camp site.
+More importantly the bush buggy was also starting to cause trouble.

-13. It was a rather large clearing partially grown in with alders but was secluded from the track, had lots of dry sandy area for tenting, and was close to a large river.
-We quickly unloaded and some of us set up camp while the rest gathered fire wood and got supper ready.
+13. It was a rather large clearing partially grown in with alders but was secluded from the track, had lots of dry sandy ground for tenting, and was close to a large river.
+We quickly unloaded the bikes, then some of us set up camp while the rest gathered fire wood before getting supper ready.

-12. To say we ate well on this trip would be an understatement, we brought lots of food for our 3 day excursion and we planned on eating all of it!!!
-Since we ended up buying lunch in Clarenville we ate lunch for supper, BBQing hamburgers on a grate over an open fire that we let burn down to coals.
+12. To say we ate well on this trip would be an understatement, we brought lots of food for our 3 day excursion and we planned on eating all of it!
+For supper we barbequed hamburgers on a grate over an open fire we let burn down to coals.

 11. This certainly cured our hunger as we finished setting up camp.
 Later that evening while enjoying a few beverages and entertainment provided by crew member Terry, we barbequed lovely thick Pork Chops again over an open fire burned down to coals supplemented by a bag of charcoal.

-10. Fresh fried mushrooms and onions in the pan made for a midnight meal fit for kings!
+10. The pork chops were paired with pan fried fresh mushrooms and onions which made for a midnight snack fit for a king!

-9. The next morning we woke early to the smell of bacon and eggs in the pan being cooked by the early riser of the crew and yet another beautiful sunny sky.
+9. The next morning we woke early to beautiful sunny skies and the smell of bacon and eggs in the pan cooked by the early riser of the crew.

-8. With the bush buggy unfit for the return journey we decided to run it back to Clarenville and drop it off at Tyson’s house in Milton since it would really hinder our progress going home Monday.
+8. With the bush buggy unfit to continue we decided to run it back to Clarenville unloaded and drop it off at Tyson’s house in Milton.
 It was slow going back to Clarenville with a bum wheel which had to constantly be reset onto the Hub, but we made it and before long we were back at the campsite.

-7. The rest of the day was spent riding past Terra Nova Golf Course and the community of Terra Nova enjoying some unsuccessful trouting along the way.
+7. We spent the rest of the day trail riding and trouting headed west past Terra Nova Golf Course and later the community of Terra Nova.
 We explored many side trails with most of them leading to dead ends and cut-overs, and stopped for a rest at Pitt’s Pond where we waded in the warm, shallow, sandy bottomed pond.

-6. By early evening we returned to our camp site to have a relaxing evening by the fire, cook supper and unwind.
-On the menu that evening was Moose Steak which had been cubed and soaking in a home made marinade since we left the previous day.
+6. We returned to our camp site later that evening to enjoy some time relaxing by the fire, cooking a delicious supper and unwind.
+On the menu that evening was Moose Steak which had been cubed and soaked in a home made marinade since we left home the previous day.

-4. This was the last night of our trip and we celebrated with more cold beverages and a lovely fire next to the river.
+4. This was the last night of our trip and we celebrated with more cold beverages and a lovely bonfire down by the river.

 3. Life certainly doesn't get much better and it really makes me realise how lucky we are as Newfoundlanders to be able to enjoy this sort of activity right at our doorstep.